 Life insurance ensures that your loved ones will receive a cash payment upon your death.
 But what if you want to control how they spend that money?
-A trust could be the answer.
+Trust could be the answer.

 Why life insurance is important